 Very good for a wildflower area or meadow and will gently self-seed.
+Loved by bees and pollinating insects.

 Common name(s): Lady's Bed Straw, Cheese Rennet, Golden Dust, Lady's Tresses, Robin Run The Hedge, Halfsmart, Maiden's Hair, Rennet Weed, Petty Mugget.